-First Name: Family I Name: Student ID: Contact Number: Address: • Email Address: Course Enrolled: Are you leaving Australia?
+First Name: Family I Name:

+Student ID: Contact : Number:

+Address:

+Email Address:

+Course Enrolled:

+Are you leaving Australia?
 If Yes, please attached a copy of your travel itinerary to this application and complete the overseas contact details below as per DHA requirements.
+O Yes O No Address: O No

+Country: Overseas C

-O Ye s (O No Address: Country: Country: Overseas Contact Number: REQUEST INFORMATION: (Please tick one of the following options below to indicate the type of enrolment status required for processing deferment, suspension or cancellation from studies.)
-O Deferral of Cour commences and defe • From n / / To o / / O Suspension of Course: (During the current enrolment and suspension fee is \$250) n / / To o / / Cancellation of Course (Terminate the Enrolment Permanently) Please use an application form for release of study if you wish to withdraw from the course and transfer to another educational provider within 6 months of study.
+REQUEST INFORMATION: (Please tick one of the following options below to indicate the type of enrolment status required for processing deferment, suspension or cancellation from studies.)
+Deferral of Course: (Prior to course commences and deferment fee is \$250) Suspension of Course: (During the current enrolment and suspension fee is \$250) Cancellation of Course (Terminate the Enrolment Permanently) Please use an application form for release of study if you wish to withdraw from the course and transfer to another educational provider within 6 months of study.
 Standard payment accepted include debit and credit cards (Visa and MasterCard), personal or bank cheques, bank transfer or cash all in AUD.
 1.5% surcharge will apply to all credit card transactions.
 Credit card payments accepted over the phone.
-No refund will be given after an approved deferment or suspension.
-Reason for deferring, suspending or cancelling yo our cou ırse: (Please t ick one of the e followin g options) injury (where a medical certificat nable to attend classes.)
-O Bereavement of close family members such as parents or grandparents O Delay in issuing a student visa. (where possible a death certificate should be provided).
-O Misbehaviour Other reason: Are you planning to do 'catch up' classes to compensate the time lost during deferment or suspension?
+No refund will be given after an approved deferment of suspension.

+Reason for deferring, suspending or cancelling your course: (Please tick one of the following options)

+Serious illness or injury (where a medical certificate states that you are unable to attend classes.)
+Delay in issuing a student visa.
+Misbehaviour O Bereavement of close family members such as parents or grandparents (where possible a death certificate should be provided).
+O Other reason:

+Are you planning to do 'catch up' classes to compensate the time lost during deferment or suspension?
 (If Yes, please see Academic Manager to revise your study plan and a copy must be attached) O Yes No